eddie-energy/eddie/aiida/docs/1-running/keycloak.md

 The docker-compose file in the `aiida/docker` directory of the repository includes a keycloak instance with a preconfigured user named
 `aiida`, with the password `aiida`.

-The preconfigured Keycloak includes an EDDIE realm with the AIIDA client, that is used for authentication.
+The preconfigured Keycloak includes an AIIDA realm with the AIIDA client, that is used for authentication.
-The client secret of the AIIDA client is set to `REPLACE_ME` and can be regenerated in the admin console, which is reachable at http://localhost:8888.
+The client secret of the AIIDA client is set to `REPLACE_ME` and can be regenerated in the Keycloak admin console, which is reachable at http://localhost:8888.
 The keycloak admin user is configured in the `.env` file and has by default the username
 `admin` and the password `admin`.